ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**

 `--name`, `-n`
 :   The name of the cron event subscription.
-This value is required.
+This value is *required*.

 `--content-type`, `--ct`
 :   The media type of the `--data` or `--data-base64` option.
 Examples include `application/json`, `application/x-www-form-urlencoded`, `text/html`, and `text/plain`.
-This value is optional.
+This value is *optional*.

 `--da`, `--data`
 :   The data to send to the destination; for example, `'{ "message": "Hello world!" }'`.
 If you specify the `--data` option, do not use the `--data-base64` option.

-   This value is optional.
+   This value is *optional*.

 `--data-base64`, `--db`
 :   The base64-encoded data to send to the destination; for example, `Q29kZSBFbmdpbmU=`.
 If you specify the `--data-base64` option, do not use the `--data` option.
-This value is optional.
+This value is *optional*.

 `--destination`, `-d`
 :   The name of the app or job resource that you want to receive events; for example, `myapp`.
 If needed, use the `--path` option to further qualify an app destination.
-This value is optional.
+This value is *optional*.

 `--destination-type`, `--dt`
 :   The type of the `destination`.
 Valid values are `app` and `job`.
-This value is optional.
+This value is *optional*.

 `--extension`, `--ext`
 :   Set CloudEvents extensions to send to the destination.
 Must be in `NAME=VALUE` format.
 This action adds a new CloudEvents extension or overrides an existing CloudEvent attribute.
 Specify one extension per `--extension` option; for example, `--ext extA=A --ext extB=B`.
-This value is optional.
+This value is *optional*.

 `--extension-rm`, `--ext-rm`
 :   Remove CloudEvents extensions to send to the destination by specifying the name of the key.
 Specify one extension per `--ext-rm` option; for example, `--ext-rm extA --ext-rm extB`.
-This value is optional.
+This value is *optional*.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--path`
 :   The path within the `destination` application where events are forwarded; for example, `/events`.
 The default path is the root URL of the `destination` application.
 This option can only be specified if `destination-type` is `app`.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--schedule`, `-s`
 :   Schedule how often the event is triggered, in crontab format.
 For example, specify `'*/2 * * * *'` (in string format) for every two minutes.
 By default, the cron event is triggered every minute and is set to the `UTC` time zone.
 To modify the time zone, use the `--time-zone` option.
-This value is optional.
+This value is *optional*.

 `--time-zone`, `--tz`
 :   Set the time zone for your cron event; for example, `Asia/Tokyo`.
 If you specify the `--schedule` option, use this option to specify the time zone.
 For valid time zone values, see the [time zones database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-This value is optional.
+This value is *optional*.